 It was an enormous project, but each step was an improvement.
 Here is what I did, gradually as energy and budget allowed:

-1. I cut meandering paths through the weeds and around the trees with a weedeater.
+1. I cut meandering paths through the weeds and around the trees with a string trimmer.
 I kept the paths cut to the ground on a regular schedule, and I added rocks along the edge of parts of the paths to better define them.

 2. Where necessary, I limbed up trees overhanging the paths so I could walk easily under them.